Sofia Finér

 Sofia Tillström (born 15 May 1976) is a former professional tennis player from Sweden.
 She competed during her career as Sofia Finér.

+Career

 Finér played on the professional tour in the 1990s, reaching a best singles ranking of 289 in the world, with two ITF titles.
 As a doubles player she had a top ranking of 254 and won three doubles titles on the ITF circuit.

 In 1997 she featured as a doubles player in three Fed Cup ties.
 Partnering Annica Lindstedt, the pair won two of their three matches together for Sweden.

-Now known as Sofia Tillström, she is a coach at the Ekerö Tennisklubb in the Stockholm region.
-Her husband is former ATP Tour player Mikael Tillström.
+Now known as Sofia Tillström, she is the COO of Good to Great Tennis Academy in Stockholm.
+Her ex-husband is former ATP Tour player Mikael Tillström.